sory89/ornikar-vagrant-code/README.md

 ## Getting started

 Nodejs App and PHP App From Docker To Kubernetes Cluster with traefik and metallb.

+I create alias to help me save time for exemple : alias k="kubectl", alias kg="kubectl get".

+vi ~/.bashrc (edit and write then here) and save

+source ~/.bashrc

 ## Provisionning of a VM